Michael McKenzie

 Alie Babiak

-Voice, Guitar, Ukulele, Songwriting and Piano
+Voice, Piano, Guitar, Ukulele, Songwriting

 Alexandra Babiak is a Toronto-based singer and songwriter who began studying music at age three through the Royal Conservatory of Music, training in violin and voice, and performing with the Mississauga Children’s Choir.
 She has since developed a multifaceted career spanning performance, songwriting, and music education, including an artist residency at the Banff Centre for Arts and Creativity, songwriting study in Nashville, and releases of both an EP and a full-length album.
 Alexandra has worked extensively with children and adults, including individuals with Alzheimer’s disease, and has served as a musician in residence and with the non-profit Music Can Heal since 2018.
 With formal training in music, theatre, and dance, and performances at festivals such as Canadian Music Week and Indie Week UK, she brings a compassionate, well-rounded approach to teaching and musical expression.